UNITY LUTHERAN CHURCH, E.L.C.A.

 Greeters: Sylvia & Herman Price

 Ushers: James Burns, Maurice Huffman, Jeff Hoyle & Wade Huffman

 August Altar Guild: Janette Beach, Shirley Shannon & Tinita Stoker

 August Narthex Care: Joy Burns & Cindy Johnson

 SERVING NEXT SUNDAY:

 REAL MONEY TALK FOR WOMEN, a free workshop sponsored by the Catawba Valley Chapter of Thrivent Financial will be at Unity Lutheran on Thursday, August 14th at 6:30 PM.
-Dinner will be served so please RSVP to Ruie Jones by Monday, August 11th: 828-256-7676 or email@example.com.
-More information is in the August Newsletter.
+Dinner will be served so please RSVP to Ruie Jones by Monday, August 11th: 828-256-7676 or firstname.lastname@example.org.
+Find full details in your August Newsletter.